 Further, most – if not all – law schools are happy to set up a Prospective Student Tour that typically involves a tour of the school, attendance at a law school class, and a meeting with an admissions officer.
 Setting up this kind of visit is a great way to learn more about law school in general and also what it might be like to attend that specific law school.

 Finally, several law schools offer summer programs to help undergraduates better understand what law school and the law school admissions process entail.
 These programs strongly encourage students from groups historically underrepresented in law school to apply.
+An example of these opportunities is the Pre-Law Undergraduate Scholars Program (PLUS Program).

 How can I learn more about specific law schools?